inside, overlaps, touches occlusion queries

 else : Tree.

-The label can further be used in the occlusion query in the CheckOverlap rule of the trees.
+The label can also be used in the CheckOverlap rule of the trees.
 As a consequence, the tree assets are checked against the house blocks but not against each other.

 Concrete example

-Let us look at a concrete example.
 The picture below shows a building model.
-First the rule generates an U-shaped mass model by using the subdivision split operation.
+First the rule generates a U-shaped mass model using the subdivision split operation.
 As a consequence, the geometries of the side wings touch the geometry of the main block and unrealistically intersected windows are generated.

 The rule which constructs the windows looks like this: